 In the previous installment of this three-part series, we saw how Duan Yongping displayed promise in his early career and how he subsequently turned things around at Subor.
-Now, we follow him through his establishment of BKK, which would eventually split into three brands including the Vivo and OPPO we know today.
+Now, we follow him through his establishment of BBK, which would eventually split into three brands including the Vivo and OPPO we know today.

 Duan’s departure from Subor

 Duan left Subor quite suddenly, just as the brand was reaping the fruits of his efforts.
 The main reasons for this were conflicts of interest and clashing ideas.

 The original agreement was that Duan was solely responsible for Rihua Factory.
 Of the profits from the factory, 80% was to be handed over to Yihua Group and Duan could distribute the remaining 20%.